blakeblackshear/frigate/docs/docs/integrations/api.md

 Returns the clip from the latest event for the given camera and label combo.
 Using `any` as the label will return the latest clip regardless of type.

+### `GET /api/<camera_name>/<label>/preview.gif`

+Returns the Gif covering the first 20 seconds of the latest event for the given camera and label combo.
+Using `any` as the label will return the latest Gif regardless of type.

 ### `GET /api/<camera_name>/<label>/snapshot.jpg`

 Returns the snapshot image from the latest event for the given camera and label combo.
 Using `any` as the label will return the latest thumbnail regardless of type.